Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

     **How to conduct the activity:**

-    1. Divide students into small groups where the learners take on the role of a data steward and have to advise on the following aspects of the project:
+    1. Divide learners into small groups where the learners take on the role of a data steward and have to advise on the following aspects of the project:
         - Create a file organisation plan and a naming convention.
         - Selection of appropriate file formats (open vs. closed) and rationale for the choice.
         - Steps for converting closed formats to open formats.